GornHawken/GornHawken/README.md

 People who tends to be quite dry with talking... sorry but I cant keep carrying this convo all alone! :(

 **MORE ABOUT ME**

 I LOVE YELLOW, ORANGE AND RED!
 THOUGH I PREFER BLU OVER RED SINCE BLU IS SIMPLY MORE SUPERIOUR! (idk why I love BLU that much)

-Really loves the sea and pirates... heh
+Really loves the sea and pirates and wizards... heh

 May be a bit clingy if we became friends (advance apology)

 DEEPLY AFFECTIONATE AND ALWAYS FREE TO VENT WITH!!!

 **SPECIAL THANKKS TO;**

 Levv, Santiogo, Fatimuh, Citrine, Ploy, Birb and Cheesy!
 THANK YOU SO MUCH FOR PUTTING UP WITH ME AND FOR BEING MY FRIEND THAT STAYED ILYSM ><!!!!

+(DONT GET OFFENDED IF UR NOT HERE PLEASE!
+ITS NOT BECAUSE UR NOT MY FRIEND ITS JUST THAT I DONT REALLY TALK OR SIT WITH U THAT MUCH!)